What we do…

 Janet Stanton, Partner

-Janet Stanton is an accomplished business person who brings her experience from diverse industries and professional service organizations to bear on the issues facing law firms in the 21st Century.
+Janet Stanton is an accomplished business executive who brings her experience from diverse industries and professional service organizations to bear on the business and strategic issues facing law firms in the 21st Century.

-Most recently, Janet was Director, Client Relationship Program at Orrick, Herrington & Sutcliffe, which she joined as they expanded and re-worked their CR pilot initiative into a firm-wide priority to strengthen and deepen client relationships.
-This multi-dimensional program included client outreach, insight mining, internal training, resource development and communications.
+Most recently, Janet was Director, Client Relationship Program at Orrick, Herrington & Sutcliffe, which she joined as they expanded and re-worked their Client Relationship pilot initiative into a firm-wide priority to nurture and deepen client relationships.

 Janet is a graduate of Vassar College, which she attended as a Regents Scholar.
 For the 2005–2008 term, she served on the Law Practice Management Section of the New York State Bar Association.
-She is based in New York City.al fee arrangements.
-Following Bates, she was President of a mid-sized full-service agency in Pennsylvania.
+She is based in New York City.

-Bruce and Janet are also the co-founders of JD Match, the first online platform designed to address the flawed law student/law firm recruiting market.
+Bruce and Janet are also the co-founders of JD Match, the first online platform for legal recruiting in the 21st Century.

 Don’t Just Take Our Word for It